Create index in MongoDB

 • Click on the Create Search Index Button.

-• Now a model window appeares and it says that ypur index is building.
+• Now a model window appears, and it says that your index is building.
 Click on the Close button.

 MongoDB atlas create an index example

-• New created index appears on the Search tab.
+• A new index has been created and appears on the Search tab.

-• When the index is finished building then status field reads Active.
+• When the index is finished building, the status field reads Active.

 Create index in MongoDB atlas with example